kgdunn/pid-book/univariate-review/univariate-review.rst

 In each case we have a table of :math:`n` samples recording the difference values.
 The question now is whether the difference is significant, or is it essentially zero?

-The advantage of the paired test is that any systematic error in our measurement system, what ever it might be, is removed as long as that error is consistent.
+The advantage of the paired test is that any :index:`systematic error` in our measurement system, what ever it might be, is removed as long as that error is consistent.
 Say for example we are measuring blood pressure, and the automated blood pressure device has a bias of +10 mmHg.
 This systematic error will cancel out when we subtract the 2 test readings.
 The disadvantage of the paired test is that we loose degrees of freedom.
 Let's see how:

 	#.
 Calculate the :math:`n` differences: :math:`w_1 = x_{B,1} - x_{A,1}; w_2 = x_{B,2} - x_{A,2}, \ldots` to create the sample of values :math:`w = [w_1, w_2, \ldots, w_n]`
 	#.
 Assume these values, :math:`w`, are independent, because they are taken on independent objects (people, base packages, sheets of paper, *etc*)